-The Select Board is responsible for hiring and supervising the following Town Employees:
+The Board of Selectmen is responsible for hiring and supervising the following Town Employees:

 - Town Manager;

-- Town Comptroller (by approving the Town Manager's appointment);
+- Town Comptroller;

-- Select Board staff, including the Board Administrator
+- Office of the Board of Selectmen staff, including the Board Administrator;

 - Zoning Board of Appeals Administrator; and

 - Parking Clerk.

 A current job description for each of the above positions is annexed to the Handbook in Appendix Section A-1.
-While the hiring and supervision of all Board appointed Town employees is firmly vested within the Board, the Select Board as a body should utilize the professional expertise and resources of the Town Human Resources Director.
+While the hiring and supervision of all Board appointed Town Employees is firmly vested within the Board, the Selectmen as a body should utilize the professional expertise and resources of the Town Human Resources Director.